 Foreclosure literature was and will continue to be mailed to recipients of Pre-Foreclosure Notices and Notices of Pendency educating them about the foreclosure process and the services offered by the CDA.
+Foreclosure clients are presently being referred to partner agencies until October 2017 while new CDA staff are being trained.
 Dakota County continued to promote the loan scam alert campaign Look Before You Leap on the CDA website.
-Furthermore CDA staff continued to discuss mortgage scams with foreclosure prevention clients by asking the following questions:
+Furthermore CDA staff and partner agencies continued to discuss mortgage scams with foreclosure prevention clients by asking the following questions: